grtjn/mlvagrant/README.md

 - Easy creation of VirtualBox VMs
 - Works on Windows, MacOS, and Linux
 - Uses pre-built CentOS Vagrant base boxes
-- Supports MarkLogic 5 up to 9
+- Supports MarkLogic 5 up to 10
-- Supports CentOS 5.11 up to 7.2
+- Supports CentOS 5.11 up to 7.2 (7.2 is auto-updated to latest)
 - Automatic setup of cluster
 - Also installs MLCP, Java, NodeJS, Ruby, etc
 - Highly configurable